 The preliminary examinations are designed to test your knowledge of the theories and substantive debates in the discipline of political science.
-Graduate students are required to pass preliminary examinations (a comprehensive written exam plus a comprehensive oral exam) in two of the four subfields (American, Comparative, International Relations, Political Theory), one designated as primary field and the other as secondary field.
+Graduate students are required to pass preliminary examinations (a comprehensive written exam plus a comprehensive oral exam) in two of the four subfields (American, Comparative, International Relations, Political Theory), one designated as primary field and the other as secondary field, at the beginning of their fifth full-time semester in the program.
 Each subfield sets its own expectations for the content of the written exam but all subfields distinguish primary from secondary field and grading will reflect this distinction.
 Grading options are as follows: (a) pass with distinction; (b) pass; (c) fail.

-Students must complete twelve courses as indicated by grades of B or better on their transcript before taking preliminary examinations.
+Students must complete twelve courses as indicated by grades of B or better on their transcript before taking preliminary examinations, no exceptions.
 Students must take a minimum of two courses in each subfield they are taking an exam in.
 One of these courses must be the proseminar.
 No student with an incomplete shall be allowed to take a preliminary exam.
 Students must declare their primary and secondary fields by the middle of their second year.

 Exam committees will be set by the Director of Graduate Studies and students will be notified of their examiners several months before the exam.
 There is one committee per subfield and each exam committee consists of two faculty members in that subfield.
 It is possible to have an exam committee of faculty that students have not taken courses with.
 Students should expect to meet with the faculty examiners in advance of the exam.
 Faculty will discuss the expectations for the exam and make clear exactly what range of material students are expected to master.
 Each subfield will keep a current reading list for students to use as a guide to exam preparation.
 The reading list should be a guide to core material for the exam but the exam may also cover material from the relevant proseminar and from other courses the student has taken.